Magic Internet Money (MIM) Trading Up 0% Over Last Week

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Magic Internet Money was first traded on June 2nd, 2021.
+Magic Internet Money’s genesis date was June 2nd, 2021.
 Magic Internet Money’s total supply is 698,964,077 coins and its circulating supply is 103,827,108 coins.
+The official message board for Magic Internet Money is abracadabramoney.medium.com.
 Magic Internet Money’s official Twitter account is @mim_spell and its Facebook page is accessible here.
-Magic Internet Money’s official message board is abracadabramoney.medium.com.
 Magic Internet Money’s official website is abracadabra.money.

 Buying and Selling Magic Internet Money

 It is usually not currently possible to purchase alternative cryptocurrencies such as Magic Internet Money directly using U.S. dollars.
-Investors seeking to acquire Magic Internet Money should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Magic Internet Money using one of the exchanges listed above.
+Investors seeking to acquire Magic Internet Money should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Magic Internet Money using one of the aforementioned exchanges.

 Receive News & Updates for Magic Internet Money Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Magic Internet Money and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.